Liberty Tower (Manhattan): Office use

 By March 1911, rental income had nearly doubled from December 1910 levels, and two mortgages were paid off.
 In addition, the syndicate controlling the building had taken out a $1.6 million loan from the Metropolitan Life Insurance Company.
 A foreclosure auction was planned for July 1911, but was canceled when control of the building was transferred to another company that June.
-Future U.S. president Franklin D. Roosevelt's law office was one of its first commercial tenants.
+Among the first commercial tenants was the law office of Franklin D. Roosevelt, who worked on the second floor before becoming U.S. president.
 Other tenants included the People's Surety Company of New York, as well as the Gray Construction Company.
 The building was considered "well rented" by 1916, but the Liberty-Nassau Building Company still had financial issues.
 That year, Title Guarantee and Trust filed a foreclosure suit against Liberty-Nassau, and the building was sold at auction for $1.8 million to the Garden City Company, which held the second mortgage.

 In 1917, an office was leased as cover for German spies seeking to prevent America's intervention in World War I. The plot involved an attempt to draw the United States into a diversionary war with Mexico and Japan.
 It was exposed on March 1, 1917, with news reports of an intercepted telegram decoded by British cryptographers known as the "Zimmermann Telegram", which prompted President Woodrow Wilson to declare war against Germany a month later.

 The Sinclair Oil Corporation bought the entire Liberty Tower in 1919 for almost $2.5 million.
 At the time, the company was in the Equitable Building at 120 Broadway, and the company's president Harry Ford Sinclair stated that the company desired more space than was available for lease in the Financial District.
 After the purchase, the Liberty Tower was known as the Sinclair Oil Building until 1945.
 While in the building, Sinclair formulated the deals with the Warren G. Harding administration that led to the Teapot Dome scandal of the 1920s.
 Following the construction of Rockefeller Center in Midtown Manhattan, Sinclair Oil moved to Rockefeller Center in 1935, and the Rockefeller family acquired the Liberty Tower.
 Leonard J. Beck bought the Liberty Tower in 1945 for about $1.3 million.
 The following November, Beck resold the building to the Liberty-Nassau Corporation.
 It was sold again to the Ronor Realty Corporation in November 1947; at the time, there were 100 tenants paying $300,000 a year in rent.